 We’ve mentioned a couple of times how the World Cup presents a huge range of betting opportunities.
 While this is definitely a good thing, you need to be realistic about just how many of these opportunities you can take advantage of.
 If you start spraying your money around with carefree abandon, you’re unlikely to get good results.

 The better approach, by far, is to focus on a few markets where you think you can make solid judgments.
-Which markets these should be will vary from one person to the next, but the following page covers some of the best ones to look at.

 Understanding what it takes for a team to win a World Cup is invaluable.
 Only one team can actually win the tournament, of course, but looking at the traits required is useful when it comes to assessing ALL teams.
 As a general rule, the more of these traits a team has, the better their chances of winning their games.